-Diuretics: Personalized medicinediuretic_response_368
+Diuretics: Personalized medicine

 Diuretics are often the first line of treatment for hypertension, but their effectiveness in terms of BP (blood pressure) lowering is inconsistent.
 The NEDD4L gene has a strong pharmacogenetic effect on the efficacy of thiazide diuretics.
 It regulates the expression of the epithelial sodium channel (ENaC) which is responsible for sodium reabsorption in the kidneys.
 Aberrant ENaC expression has been linked to diseases such as Liddle’s syndrome and pseudohypoaldosteronism.
 A common NEDD4L variation (-404G>A) inhibits ENaC activity.
 Consequently, individuals with wildtype genotype have higher salt sensitivities, lower plasma renin levels and a higher blood pressure.
 As the mechanism of action of diuretics is similar to NEDD4L action, these individuals respond better to the drug.
 Whereas, thiazide diuretics are not helpful in individuals with variant allele and alternative treatment may be necessary.